BoostIO/boostnotelocale/en.md

 - OMG!
 Ubuntu!

-## Developer Community
+## Developer community
-Boostnote has a community for programmers.
+Boostnote is backed by a community of programmers.
 It has gained a lot of attention on GitHub and is supported by many contributors.
 Trusted by programmers from over 200 countries and regions.

 Our community always welcomes you!

-## Whenever, Wherever, Whatever
+## Whenever, wherever, whatever
 Easy to write notes from anywhere, even if you're offline.
 When you update notes on your laptop, they are also reflected on your mobile devices.

 Boostnote works everywhere.